Skip to navigation Skip to content

 Child Care Subsidy (CCS) withholdings 007-17103126

-Child Care Subsidy (CCS) ongoing withholdings
+Child Care Subsidy (CCS) nominal withholdings

 Withholding some of a family’s entitlement to Child Care Subsidy before it is paid to child care providers is a way to reduce the likelihood of families incurring a debt at the end of a financial year.
 The process of withholding does not reduce a family’s overall entitlement to Child Care Subsidy.

-How does ongoing withholdings work?
+How does nominal withholdings work?

 There are no ongoing withholdings for Additional Child Care Subsidy (ACCS) payments.